-The UVA Trauma Center represents the University of Virginia Medical Center's commitment to provide seriously injured patients the best opportunity for optimal recovery.
-The University of Virginia Medical Center is designated as a Level I trauma center, offering outstanding clinical capabilities, and engaged in public education, prevention and trauma research.
+The University of Virginia Medical Center's designation as a Virginia Level I Trauma Center demonstrates the hospitals commitment to provide injured patients the best opportunity for optimal recovery.
+UVA is one of five Virginia hospitals designated to provide the highest level of trauma services.
+In addition to outstanding clinical capabilities, the trauma program is engaged in public education, injury prevention and trauma research.

-Trauma Centers are hospital facilities with a voluntary commitment to provide quality trauma care within their specified capabilities:
+Virginia Trauma Centers are hospitals with a voluntary commitment to provide quality trauma care within their specified capabilities: